Higher Laminations and Affine Buildings: Laminations for the space

 \item We may restrict laminations on $S$ to obtain laminations on $S'$.

 \item The image of the restriction map consists of laminations $S'$ satisfying the constraint that the lengths of the laminations around the oriented loops $\gamma_+$ and $\gamma_-$ are opposite.

-\item Given a lamination on $S'$ satisfying this length constraint on the boundaries, one can glue it to a lamination on $S'$, and the group $H(\Z^t)$ acts simply transitively on the set of the gluings. \end{enumerate}
+\item Given a lamination on $S'$ satisfying this length constraint on the boundaries, one can glue it to a lamination on $S'$, and the group $H(\Z^t)$ acts transitively on the set of the gluings, with gluings that differ by an element of $W(\gamma_+)$ giving the same gluing. \end{enumerate}